drgg62086/luna/README.md

 that should attract a lot of participants, more and more popularity , and speed up the burning of UST and Luna more and more fast

-and even if the final NFT can be bid an incredible price(the price is based in luna and trade is also in luna), reach the $100 goal in a month also is not impossible
+and even if the final NFT can be bid an incredible price(the price is based in luna and trade is also in luna), reach the $100 goal also is not impossible

 ...